adamgf/react-native-opencv3/README.md

 ## Supported types, constants and functions

-There are currently just some very basic supported OpenCV types.
-The supported javascript types that map directly to native OpenCV types are:
+There are currently some basic supported OpenCV types.
+The supported types that map directly to native OpenCV types are:

 Mat, MatOfInt, MatOfFloat, CvPoint, CvScalar, CvSize and CvRect

-A number of ImgProc and Core constants are supported.
+A number of Imgproc and Core constants are supported.
 As well as ColorConv constants which are for converting from one colorspace to another.
-The best way to see which constants are supported is to look at the file `constants.js`.
-You can also use the actual number instead of the constant so 2 instead of Core.ROTATE_90_COUNTERCLOCKWISE for instance.
+To see which constants are supported check out `constants.js`.
+You can also use the actual number instead of the constant so 2 instead of Core.ROTATE_90_COUNTERCLOCKWISE for instance.  `CvType` is also supported for identifying and setting the data format of the Mats.

-There are also some functions that are available for the various basic types but not all of these have been tested.
-The best thing to do is investigate the sample apps to see what is available and has been tested.
+There are also some functions that are available for the various basic types.
+Not all of these have been tested but some are used in the sample apps.

-Of course not all OpenCV functions are supported but a large chunk of ImgProc and Core methods are.
-To see what is supported on iOS look at the file OpencvFuncs.mm.
-On Android method invocation is used so any Core and ImgProc function can be called but not every function is going to work because arrays of Mats cannot yet be passed to functions for example.
+Of course not all OpenCV functions are supported but a large chunk of Imgproc and Core methods are.
+The supported functions on iOS are listed in the file OpencvFuncs.mm.
+On Android method invocation is used so any Core and Imgproc function can be called but not every function is going to work because arrays of Mats cannot yet be passed to functions for example.
+Most Imgproc and Core functions that take the supported types and return or set the output Mat are available.

 *Copyright © 2019-20 Adam G. Freeman, All Rights Reserved.*

 Sample apps are at: https://github.com/adamgf/react-native-opencv3-tests

 If you would like to contribute to react-native-opencv3 please e-mail me at: adamgf@gmail.com

+Thanks to @jackychanfox for contributing.

 ## Apps that use react-native-opencv3